Why I (probably) won't become a React Developer

 No, the idea of transferring into that world of glitz and glamour (as my mind has imagined it) was not going to be possible.
 Unless one of two things happened.

-Either I took a pay cut to get a junior role and work up from there or dedicated every god-forsaken hour of my free time learning React.
+Either I took a pay cut to get a junior React developer role and work up from there or dedicated every god-forsaken hour of my free time learning React development.
 Hoping that I would eventually get up to speed.

 At this stage of my life, neither of these are options.
 Taking a pay cut when you have the mid-life bills we all have is not really possible, and my free time holds a lot more value these days.
 It is the way to unwind and get away from the hassles of work.